Last updated on July 17th, 2022 at 09:32 am

 Be sure to include the keyword you selected in some of your headers as well.
 This will also help with SEO.

-Depending on the topic, I usually include multiple photos as well in my content to help facilitate understanding and to chop off big chunks of text.
+Depending on the topic, you should also include multiple photos as well in your content.
+Pictures help facilitate understanding and chop off big chunks of text.

-Putting pictures in the post makes your content not as hard to digest.
-Like many people will say, a picture is worth a thousand words.
+As many people say, a picture is worth a thousand words.

 How many words for an SEO-friendly blog post?

-Plan out your week accordingly so you don’t have to write all 1000+ words in one day.
-Write down little notes on what you want to cover in your post.
-It will help for tomorrow when you’re working on your blog again.
+Plan out your day and week accordingly so you don’t have to squeeze all 1000+ words in one day.

 The thing with SEO is that search engines consider a bunch of factors for your page to have a high ranking.
 If you’re a somewhat new blog starting, it’s going to be hard to compare with a more established domain.